clicat/Ricette/Torta_di_Compleanno_Adriana.md

 - 100g potato starch
 - 1 knob of butter
 - 1 packet of vanilla
+- 100g almond granules

 #### Procedure:
 1. Prepare the ingredients and the form.
 Turn on your oven at 170°C without the fan to heat up.
 2. Grease the bottom and sides of the mold in which you will bake the sponge cake or put baking paper on the bottom and sides.
+3. Add 100g of almond granules on the bottom.
-3. Sift the flour two or three times to incorporate air.
+4. Sift the flour two or three times to incorporate air.
-4. Separate the yolks from the whites.
+5. Separate the yolks from the whites.
-5. Beat the yolks with 2/3 of the sugar until their volume has tripled and a thick cream is obtained.
+6. Beat the yolks with 2/3 of the sugar until their volume has tripled and a thick cream is obtained.
-6. In another bowl, beat the egg whites until stiff, adding the remaining sugar gradually.
+7. In another bowl, beat the egg whites until stiff, adding the remaining sugar gradually.
-7. Add 1/3 of the egg whites to the yolks and mix carefully with a spatula.
+8. Add 1/3 of the egg whites to the yolks and mix carefully with a spatula.
-8. Add 1/3 of the flour, mixing from bottom to top carefully.
+9. Add 1/3 of the flour, mixing from bottom to top carefully.
-9. Continue adding the remaining egg whites and flour alternately until a smooth mixture is obtained.
+10. Continue adding the remaining egg whites and flour alternately until a smooth mixture is obtained.
-10. Pour the mixture into the pan, leveling it well.
+11. Pour the mixture into the pan, leveling it well.
-11. Bake in the preheated oven for 30-40 minutes.
+12. Bake in the preheated oven for 30-40 minutes.
 Do not open the oven during the first 20 minutes of baking.
-12. If making a sponge roll, pour the mixture into a pan lined with baking paper (30x40 cm) and bake for 18-20 minutes at 170°C without a fan.
+13. If making a sponge roll, pour the mixture into a pan lined with baking paper (30x40 cm) and bake for 18-20 minutes at 170°C without a fan.
-13. Once baked, let the cake rest in the pan for 5 minutes, then remove the ring and baking paper.
+14. Once baked, let the cake rest in the pan for 5 minutes, then remove the ring and baking paper.
 Cool completely on a wire rack.

 #### Cream:
 - 250g mascarpone